How I Reclaimed My Ability To Focus

 Concrete plans and small wins

-Measurable goals are an important component of focused working.
 I like to break big projects into small chunks (e.g. research, outline, structure, intro, conclusion etc.) This gives me the satisfaction of being able to tick items off my to-do list at regular intervals.
 I can see how far I am progressing over the course of the day.
-If it’s not on my plan, it does not exist so if something comes up, I schedule it ahead to avoid working in a reactive manner.

 A clear plan, made in advance, is the easiest way to remove the barriers to focusing.
-I like to allocate blocks of time to each task and tell myself that I either do it then, or I don’t do.
+I like to allocate blocks of time to each task and tell myself that I either do it then, or I don’t do it.
 Plans also reduce decision fatigue.

 Work in cycles

 Deep focus does not mean hours of focus.
-If I enter a flow state (often during technical work or photo editing) I might continue for over an hour, but it is rare for a single stretch to last longer than that.
+If I get into a flow state, I might continue for over an hour, but it’s rare for a single stretch to last longer than that.
 Taking breaks is important.
 I like to pause after 30–60 minutes for fresh air, a drink and a few pages of a book.
-I try to avoid doing anything too stimulating during breaks, to prevent my focus from snapping.
-I am also a strong advocate for napping.
-Naps are good.
-Naps are the best.
-I actually work best when I adopt a biphasic sleep pattern — sleeping from about 2am-7am, then 4pm-7pm.
+I try to avoid doing anything too fun during breaks, to prevent my focus from snapping.

 Eliminate distracting options